Dorian30/absences-manager/README.md

 - **Stylelint:** Add a style linter as well for rules and improve code quality.
 - **Storybook:** Add interactive documentation to describe components behaviour.
 - **React error boundary:** Implement `react-error-boundary` to handle errors within the app and have a smoother UX experience.
-- **Backend API:** Implement a domain driven api with node and move business logic to api services.

 ## 💬 Convention